tdownie0/music-theor-ease/topics/Website/ch1.md

 to start with.
 If you have not gone through the "Website_Setup" section, I would encourage you to do so, especially if you are not familiar with these technologies at hand.
-You do not necessarily need to follow along in your own code editor if you choose not to, as you can navigate to the files just fine on the github repository.
+You do not necessarily need to follow along in your own code editor if you choose not to, as you can navigate to the files just fine on the GitHub repository.
 If you would like to experiment with the code and get first hand experience with running the code, I would encourage you to make sure you have your own local version.

 While going through these files I may point to particular branches for evaluating the layout of a file.